carpentries-incubator/cwl-novice-tutorial/_episodes/script.md

 > ## Exercise 1:
 >
-> Which `Requirment` is used to create a script at runtime?
-Fill in the blank under `requirements` field below.
-As a HINT, `DockerRequirement` has already been filled-in.
+> Which `Requirment` from the following options is used to create a script at runtime?
 >
 > ~~~
-> class: CommandLineTool
-> cwlVersion: v1.1
-> requirements:
+> A. InlineJavascriptRequirement
->   DockerRequirement:
+> B. InitialWorkDirRequirement
->     dockerPull: 'debian:stable'
+> C. ResourceRequirement
->   -----------------:
+> D. DockerRequirement
 > ~~~
 > {: .language-yaml }
 >
 > > ## Solution
 > >
 > > ~~~
-> > class: CommandLineTool
-> > cwlVersion: v1.1
-> > requirements:
-> >    DockerRequirement:
-> >      dockerPull: 'debian:stable'
-> >    InitialWorkDirRequirement:
+> > B. InitialWorkDirRequirement
 > > ~~~
 > > {: .language-yaml }
 > >